-As indicated in the basic design data, the flowrate assumed for injection is 20 tons / hr at minimum pressure as well as at maximum pressure in the storage.
+As indicated in the basic design data, the flowrate assumed for injection is 29.3 tons / hr at minimum pressure as well as at maximum pressure in the storage, corresponding to a "withdrawal to injection ratio" of 1 (site injection capacity equals site withdrawal capacity).

 Hydrogen supply is out of the scope of this report but is assumed to be produced by electrolysis.
 Hydrogen is first filtered through a cartridge filter to remove any particles or droplets larger than 5 microns and is then counted to ensure an accurate material balance in storage.
 The counting can for example be carried out by ultrasonic flowmeters.
-Hydrogen is then delivered to a compression package via a 12" line.
+Hydrogen is then delivered to a compression package.
 Hydrogen passes through a Knock-out drum before entering the compression package.
 This step is necessary to remove water droplets from the gas stream.
-In order to raise the gas pressure from 30 bar to 180 bar, it is necessary to have 2 compression stages.
-A comparable compression ratio for the 2 stages is considered.
-The maximum injection pressure has been set to 180 bar to maintain the temperature under 150 degC and avoid having to change the steel grade.
+In order to raise the gas pressure from 56 bara to 131 bara, it is necessary to have 1 compression stage in the base case for porous media.

 Thermodynamics laws imply that the temperature of hydrogen increases when it is compressed.
-Due to constraints on steel grades, it is usual not to exceed 150 degC at the compressor outlet.
-Heat exchangers are installed at the compressor outlet (between the 2 compression stages and after the 2nd stage).
+Due to constraints on steel grades, it is usual not to exceed 135 degC at the compressor outlet for hydrogen.
+Heat exchanger is installed at the compressor outlet.

-Air exchangers (air cooler) were used in this study.
+Air exchanger (air cooler) could be used in this study.

 The air inlet temperature is taken at 25 degC.
-Hydrogen outlet temperature is 40 degC when leaving the 1st stage and 50 degC when leaving the 2nd stage.
-It is not necessary to further cool down the gas at the exit of the 2nd stage if the maximum temperature in the storage remains reasonable (below 60 degC) because the energy required to cool the hydrogen reduces the efficiency of the whole system.
-Whereas for the first stage, a lower temperature was considered in order to improve the efficiency of the compressor.
+Hydrogen outlet temperature is 50 degC.
+It is not necessary to further cool down the gas if the maximum temperature in the storage remains reasonable (below 60 degC) because the energy required to cool the hydrogen reduces the efficiency of the whole system.